-In their September 2017 showdown which was scored a split draw by judges, both GGG and Canelo fought way more technical fights than what many in the boxing media and fans around the world expected.
-Now, a year later and three months after the rematch was canceled due to a failed drug test by Canelo, the supremely confident Golovkin, wants fans and bettors to know that the second fight will be completely different from his last encounter with Canelo.
+In their September 2017 showdown, which was scored a split draw by judges, both GGG and Canelo fought way more technical fights than what many in the boxing media and fans around the world expected.
+Now, a year later and three months after the rematch was canceled due to a failed drug test by Canelo, the supremely confident Golovkin, wants fans and bettors to know that the second fight will be completely different.

-After Alvarez failed two drug tests for having Clenbuterol, a banned substance in his system in February, Golovkin was forced to take on Vanes Martirosyan in May.
+After Alvarez failed two drug tests for having Clenbuterol in his system in February, Golovkin was forced to take on Vanes Martirosyan in May.
 While it wasn’t the big money fight he wanted, Golovkin landed a right uppercut, followed by a body shot in the second round to end Martirosyan’s night early.
-Though the win was just another blip on the radar to many, the fight showed that Golovkin could still put on show while still having the ability to finish in grand fashion at 36 years old.
+Though the win was just another blip on the radar to many, the fight showed that Golovkin could still put on a show while still having the ability to finish in grand fashion at 36 years old.

 “I wanted to show I still had it and people wanted to know I still have it because everyone wants action,” Golovkin said.
 “In a sport like boxing we need big drama shows and I’m here to deliver.”